egordm/BOLD/docs/installation.md

 You can configure your bold installation by creating `backend/.env` file and setting following variables:

 * `DEBUG`: Set to `False` to disable debug mode.
-* `STARDOG_ENABLE`: Set to `False` to disable local dataset downloads and search indexing.
-This is useful if you don't have a stardog instance running.
+* `BLAZEGRAPH_ENABLE`: Set to `False` to disable local dataset downloads and search indexing.
+This is useful if you don't have a blazegraph instance running.
+* `MEILISEARCH_ENDPOINT`: Set to the endpoint of your meilisearch instance. (default: `http://meilisearch:7700`)
+* `BLAZEGRAPH_ENDPOINT`: Set to the endpoint of your blazegraph instance. (default: `http://blazegraph:9999`)
 * `DJANGO_SUPERUSER_USERNAME`: Set to the username of the superuser. (default: `admin`)
 * `DJANGO_SUPERUSER_PASSWORD`: Set to the password of the superuser. (default: `admin`)
 * `DJANGO_SUPERUSER_EMAIL`: Set to the email of the superuser.